WHAM is dedicated to funding women’s health research to transform women’s lives.

 THE WHAM REPORT

 The WHAM Report is a series of studies that examine the impact of accelerating sex and gender–based health research on women, their families, and the economy.
-WHAM commissioned the RAND Corporation to study these impacts for: rheumatoid arthritis (autoimmune), coronary artery disease (heart) and Alzheimer’s disease (brain).
+WHAM commissioned the RAND Corporation to study these impacts for: rheumatoid arthritis (autoimmune), coronary artery disease (heart), Alzheimer’s disease (brain) and lung cancer (cancer).

 Learn More